NVIDIA/cuOpt-Resources/README.md

 # Setup
-Whether deploying locally or in the cloud, an NGC account will be required.
+Whether deploying locally or in the cloud, an NVIDIA GPU Cloud (NGC) account will be required.
+NGC hosts a catalog of GPU-optimized software for AI developers.
+Access is free and it takes just a few minutes to register.
 For information about creating an NGC account and generating the required API key, see the following documentation:

 [Registering and Activating NGC Account](https://docs.nvidia.com/ngc/ngc-overview/index.html#registering-activating-ngc-account)